-The earliest versions of this weapon actually relied on a spring action to have the cylinder work (you had to wind it beforehand) but this charming steampunk detail disappeared in later versions.
+The earliest versions of this weapon actually relied on a spring action to have the cylinder work (you had to wind it beforehand).
+But this charming steampunk detail disappeared in later versions.

 This weapon was designed in South Africa.
 Whilst the anti-apartheid embargo was going couldn’t be sold in the US.
-This caused street sweepers to develop a mystique as a super-shotgun – some even thought it could fire full-auto.
+This caused street sweepers to develop a mystique as a super-shotgun.
+Some even thought it could fire full-auto.

-DCH Street Sweeper [BODY 04, Shotgun Blast (Range: 03): 06, Ammo: 12, R#03, Recommended STR: 02, Drawback: Very Long Reload]
+DCH Street Sweeper [BODY 04, Shotgun Blast (Range: 03): 06, Ammo: 12, R#03, Recommended STR: 02, Drawback: Very Long Reload].

-M&M Street Sweeper [Shotgun Blast 5]
+M&M Street Sweeper [Shotgun Blast 5].

 Clip-Fed Repeater Shotgun

 Though shotguns are usually awesome in fictional battles (such as movies and video games), in the real world they have varied limitations.
 The ammunition capacity is one.
-Most repeater shotguns hold about 7 shells, which can be an issue in a running gun battle.
+Most repeater shotguns hold about 6 shells, which can be an issue in a running gun battle.
 Worse, this ammunition is usually stored end-to-end into a tube under the barrel.

 This means two problems.
 First, the shorter your shotgun is, the shorter the tube is and thus the fewer rounds it holds.
 Since one niche of the shotgun is close-quarter battle, where you want a manoeuvrable and thus short weapon, this can be a bother.

-The second is that inserting shells into that tube, one by one, takes a while and adds something for you to fumble in the tension of combat.
+The second is that inserting shells into that tube, one by one, takes a while.
+And adds something for you to fumble in the tension of combat.

 Enters the clip-fed shotgun.
 Good ammunition capacity, easy and quick reload, magazines that are easy to carry (if a bit large).
 One problem solved !

-DCH CFR Shotgun [BODY 04, Shotgun Blast (Range: 03): 06, Ammo: 08, R#03, Recommended STR: 02]
+DCH CFR Shotgun [BODY 04, Shotgun Blast (Range: 03): 06, Ammo: 08, R#03, Recommended STR: 02].

-M&M CFR Shotgun [Shotgun Blast 5]
+M&M CFR Shotgun [Shotgun Blast 5].

-Recently, the category has been dominated by the Saiga-12, which is more or less a shotgun AK and is available in numerous variants.
+More recently, the category has been dominated by the Saiga-12.
+Which is more or less a shotgun AK and is available in numerous variants.

 A variant of the above, where the clip is replaced by a drum.
 This is usually done using a conversion kit for a semi-automatic shotgun.

-Give the size of 12-gauge shells, a drum holds 10 rounds.
+Given the size of 12-gauge shells, a drum holds 10 rounds.
 The stats below exaggerate it to 12, since drum magazines are popularly seen as being very high capacity ones.

-DCH DFR Shotgun [BODY 04, Shotgun Blast (Range: 03): 06, Ammo: 12, R#03, Recommended STR: 02, Drawback: Long reload time]
+DCH DFR Shotgun [BODY 04, Shotgun Blast (Range: 03): 06, Ammo: 12, Charisma (Intimidation): 02, R#03, Recommended STR: 02, Drawback: Long reload time].

-M&M DFR Shotgun [Shotgun Blast 5]
+M&M DFR Shotgun [Shotgun Blast 5].

 Radically Shortened Repeater Shotgun

 Like the sawed-off, this is a shotgun you can hide under a coat, for short and close-range gunfights.

 Sometimes they are portrayed much as sawed-offs – a compact, brutal weapon with an enormous muzzle flash and recoil.
 Sometimes they are featured as a lighter version of a repeater shotgun, and some large characters (or gunmen with slightly superhuman strength, such as Nomad (Jack Monroe)) use them much like a pistol.

-DCH RSR Shotgun [BODY 03, Shotgun Blast (Range: 02): 06, Ammo: 03, R#03, Recommended STR 03, Drawback: Long Reload]
+DCH RSR Shotgun [BODY 03, Shotgun Blast (Range: 02): 06, Ammo: 03, R#03, Recommended STR 03, Drawback: Long Reload].

-M&M RSR Shotgun [Shotgun Blast 5, Diminished Range 1, Quirk 1 (Three shots)]
+M&M RSR Shotgun [Shotgun Blast 5, Diminished Range 1, Quirk 1 (Three shots)].

 Like Repeater Shotguns, RSR Shotguns that are pump-action only require an Automatic Action (DCH) or a Move Action (DCA) to ready a new round to fire.

 When storming a building, every tiny detail and every little thing becomes technical and dangerous.
-Turning a corner, entering a room, crossing an open space are all things you need to heavily train for, and don’t get me started on stairwells.
+Turning a corner, entering a room, crossing an open space are all things you need to train for.
+And don’t get me started on stairwells.

 Among this laundry list of issues, there’s the matter of… doors.
 Particularly closed doors that are tough enough that a good kick isn’t going to reliably open them.